 Sky images collected by a JVC KYF55-BE digital camera over Sparsholt College, Hampshire.
 The data were collected from 5th of July 1996 to end of 1997 before the camera was relocated to the main Chilbolton Observatory, Hampshire.
 See the linked instrument details record (under the Process information) for subsequent data from this instrument.

-Data were collected by Chilbolton Facility for Atmospheric and Radio Research (CFARR) Raingauges from 1st of May 1995 to the present at Chilbolton, Hampshire.
+Data were collected by Chilbolton Facility for Atmospheric and Radio Research (CFARR) Raingauges from 15th of March 2002 to the present at Sparsholt College, Hampshire.
 The dataset contains measurements of rainfall accumulation as measured by RAL Rapid Response Drop Counting rain gauges.